GoInterject/GoInterject.github.io/wIndex/ReportDefaults.md

 ---
 title: ReportDefaults()
 layout: custom
-keywords: [ReportDefaults, function]
+keywords: [ReportDefaults, defaults, event, trigger, function, formula]
-description: The ReportDefaults function will copy a value from a range to another range when triggered upon a designated [event](wIndex/Event-Functions-Landing.html).
+description: The ReportDefaults function will copy a value from a range to another range when triggered upon a designated event.
 ---
+* * *

 ##  Function Summary

 The ReportDefaults function will copy a value from a range to another range when triggered upon a designated [event](wIndex/Event-Functions-Landing.html).

 This function can be used to restore default values to a report after a desired action.
 For example, the values in the parameters section can be cleared after a clear event or set to a particular value.
 It can also be used to set initial parameters before a report is ran.